trenccan777/WP-Bedrock-Docker-setup/README.md

 5. `cd` into `bedrock` folder and rename `web` folder to  `html`
 6. `cd` into `config` folder and in `application.php` change `$webroot_dir` variable from `web` to `html`
 7. copy `env` file from `src` folder to `bedrock` and rewrite.
-8. `cd into the root folder and run:
+8. `cd` into the root folder and run:
 ```
 docker-compose up -d
 ```

-9. Wordpress is ready for installation on the localholst IP you entered in `.env.` file.
+9. Wordpress is ready for installation on the localholst IP you have entered in `.env`.